Luis Ladaria Ferrer: Prefect

 On 1 July 2017, Pope Francis appointed Ladaria prefect of CDF succeeding Cardinal Gerhard Ludwig Muller.
 Ladaria also succeeded to the offices held ex officio by the prefect: president of the Pontifical Commission Ecclesia Dei (suppressed January 2019), president of the Pontifical Biblical Commission, and president of the International Theological Commission.

-On 20 May 2018, Pope Francis announced that he planned to make Ladaria a cardinal on 28 June.
-At the 28 June consistory, he was assigned the deaconry of Sant'Ignazio di Loyola a Campo Marzio.
+On 28 June 2018, Pope Francis made Ladaria a cardinal, assigning him the deaconry of Sant'Ignazio di Loyola a Campo Marzio.

 In an essay printed in L'Osservatore Romano on 29 May 2018, Ladaria wrote that those who raise the possibility of female priests "create serious confusion among the faithful".

 Ladaria was named as a co-defendant in a private prosecution in France of Cardinal Philippe Barbarin for failing to report a sexual abuser.
 In October 2018, the Vatican invoked diplomatic immunity on his behalf, since he was a minister of the Vatican City State, and the trial proceeded without him.
 Barbarin was found guilty in March 2019 and acquitted in late January 2020.

 On 14 February 2019, Pope Francis named Ladaria a member of the Pontifical Council for Promoting Christian Unity.
 Pope Francis named him a member of the Congregation for the Oriental Churches on 6 August 2019.
 He was named a member of the Pontifical Council for Culture on 11 November 2019.

+On 1 July 2023, Pope Francis named Archbishop Víctor Manuel Fernández to succeed Ladaria as prefect.